-A step-by-step tutorial for taking Christmas pictures of your family by yourself that look dreamy and professional in front of your Christmas tree.
+A step-by-step tutorial for creating a DIY Christmas family photoshoot by yourself that look dreamy and professional in front of your Christmas tree.

-I rounded up Regan and Olivia for a quick DIY Christmas photo shoot, and (even though Regan was not having it) while I was at it, I took a picture of my setup to hopefully help some of you.
+I rounded up Regan and Olivia for a quick DIY Christmas photo shoot a few years ago, and (even though Regan was not having it) while I was at it, I took a picture of my setup to hopefully help show the process.

 Whether you have a DSLR camera or a cell phone, this works!